Kata Clark ’25 earned her third title at the NEPSTA Division III Championships.

 At Brooks School, we seek to provide the most meaningful educational experience our students will have in their lives.

-Thanksgiving Break ends as students and faculty return to campus.
+Winter Break concludes as boarding students and faculty return to campus.

 Winter Term is an intense, three-week, one-topic course of study held each January.
 Puttting into practice the concept of “depth over breadth,” the single-course structure of Winter Term allows students and faculty to work together even more closely than they do in regular classes.